Namchi district: Demographics

 Namchi is one of the least populated regions of the state.
 The people are mainly of Nepali descent.
 Other ethnic groups include the Lepcha and Bhutia communities.
 Nepali is the most widely spoken language in the district.
 The district was under the occupation of the Nepalese for 30 years in the eighteenth and nineteenth centuries.

 Religion

 Hinduism is followed by majority of the people in the South Sikkim district.
 Buddhism is followed by a considerable population.

 Languages

 At the time of the 2011 Census of India, 72.66% of the population in the district spoke Nepali, 3.88% Sikkimese, 3.61% Lepcha, 3.57% Limbu, 3.25% Hindi, 3.19% Sherpa, 2.46% Tamang, 1.65% Rai, 1.26% Bhojpuri, 0.88% Tibetan and 0.83% Bengali as their first language.

 Flora and fauna

 The Maenam Wildlife Sanctuary was established in 1987.
 It has an area of 35 km2.

 Divisions

 Administrative divisions

-South Sikkim is divided into two sub-divisions:
+Namchi district is divided into two sub-divisions: